 Strategic Health Communication Network

-Researching the current COVID19 crisis can contribute to understanding how information about the emergency is flowing through diverse social groups and help to improve communication for future crisis scenarios.
+Researching the COVID19 crisis contributed to understanding how information about the emergency is flowing through diverse social groups and help to improve communication for future crisis scenarios.

 In the global media systems, with a multiplicity of channels and transmitters, overload of information and proliferation of fake news, an agile and efficient management of communication is indispensable to gain the cooperation of citizens to manage the crisis.
 Nevertheless, the existence of singular audiences that have informative relations only to certain groups and are informed only through the so-called eco cameras are increasing.
 Groups are able to transfer inaccurate or untrue information to other audiences, jeopardizing the development of coordinated actions.